 A scalar three-dimensional beam propagation method (BPM) was used to simulate the optical properties of the balanced VMDP.
-Our simulation shows that an AC quantum efficiency of 42% can be achieved for balanced receiver with 10 pairs of photodiodes.
+Our simulation shows that an AC quantum efficiency of 42% can be achieved for a balanced receiver with 10 pairs of photodiodes.
 Since the two optical waveguides are 140 μ m apart, no optical coupling between the waveguides is expected.
 This is confirmed by the BPM simulation.
-Figure 5-b shows the optical intensity profile and the power distribution along the waveguides when a fundamental mode is launched into the first waveguide (WG1) at the input.
+Figure 5(b) shows the optical intensity profile and the power distribution along the waveguides when a fundamental mode is launched into the first waveguide (WG1) at the input.
 The waveguide powers were calculated using computational windows surrounding the individual waveguides.
-Indeed, no power coupling to

-WG2 is observed in the simulation.
-Experimentally no response was observed in the un-illuminated VMDP when one VMDP of the receiver was illuminated.
+Indeed, no power coupling to WG2 is observed in the simulation.
+Experimentally no response was observed in the unilluminated VMDP when one VMDP of the receiver was illuminated.
 The slight decay in WG1 (0.195 dB/mm) is attributed to loss to slab mode.

-The effective index in the photodiode region has an imaginary part because of the absorption of optical wave.
-The effective index N{eff} , calculated using the program developed by Ref.
-13 and 14, for the optical waveguide is 3.337.
+The effective index in the photodiode region has an imaginary part because of the absorption of the optical wave.
+The effective index for the optical waveguide N{eff} , calculated using the program developed by Ref.
+13 and 14, is 3.337.
 The group velocity of the optical wave can therefore be determined using the following equation:

-$$v{opt} = \frac{c}{N{eff}} = 8.615 \times 10^9 \text{ (cm / sec)}$$ (6)
+$$v{opt} = \frac{c}{N{eff}} = 8.615 \times 10^9 \text{ (cm/sec)}$$ (6)

 2.4.
-Overall performance of the distributed balanced receiver
+Overall performance of the distributed balanced receiver waveguides.

-The overall performance of the balanced VMDP is simulated using the model in Ref.
-14, which includes the transit-time frequency response of the photodiodes, the loss and dispersion of the microwave transmission line, the optical coupling loss between the photodiodes, and the residue velocity mismatch between the CPW and the optical waveguides.
 The length of each MSM photodiode is 23 μ m, and the spacing between active photodiodes is 150 μ m.
-The maximum quantum efficiency of 43 % is limited by the 50 Ω -matched input termination assumption (50 % of photocurrent propagates in the opposite direction of the light and is absorbed by the terminated input end) and the coupling loss between the active and passive waveguide regions.
+The maximum quantum efficiency of 43% is limited by the 50- Ω matched input termination assumption (50% of the photocurrent propagates in the opposite direction of the light and is absorbed by the terminated input end) and the coupling loss between the active and passive waveguide regions.
 The coupling efficiency from the lensed fiber is not taken into account in this simulation since it varies with different lensed fiber tip design.
-The bandwidth of the VMDP with one MSM photodiode is basically the same as that of the conventional high speed MSM photodetector,28 and can be as high as several hundred GHz, though the quantum efficiency is low because of the high power design.
-The simulation results are shown in Figure 6.
+The bandwidth of the VMDP with one MSM photodiode is basically the same as that of the conventional high speed MSM photodetector,29 and can be as high as several hundred GHz, though the quantum efficiency is low because of the high-power design.